-Appearance Care and Protection from Corrosion
+Appearance Care And Protection From Corrosion

-Protection of Body and Paint from Corrosion
+Protection Of Body And Paint From Corrosion

 Vehicle body care requirements vary according to geographic locations and usage.
 Chemicals that make roads passable in snow and ice and those that are sprayed on trees and road surfaces during other seasons are highly corrosive to the metal in your vehicle.
-Outside parking, which exposes your vehicle to airborne contaminants, road surfaces on which the vehicle is operated, extreme hot or cold weather and other extreme conditions will have an adverse effect on paint, metal trim, and underbody protection.
+Outside parking, which exposes your vehicle to airborne contaminants, road surfaces on which the vehicle is operated, extreme

 The following maintenance recommendations will enable you to obtain maximum benefit from the corrosion resistance built into your vehicle.